ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 **Best Practices:**
 - Use centralized error handling middleware
-- Don’t leak sensitive info in error messages
+- Don't leak sensitive info in error messages
 - Log errors for debugging

 **Real-World Example:**
-Error handling is like a car’s airbag—it protects users when something goes wrong.
+Error handling is like a car's airbag—it protects users when something goes wrong.

 ---